toddcf/hangman-de-niro/README.md

   - Display "Play Again?" button when game ends.
 - Animate the blanks as they appear.
 - Mobile responsiveness.
-- Is there a way to not repeat array elements?
+- Do not repeat movie titles.
+Once all movie titles have been used, either:
-  - If so, either set it to not repeat until all titles have been displayed once.
-Or . . .
+  - Keep playing indefinitely.
-  - Once all have been guessed, inform them that they have beaten the game, and stop.
+  - Congratulate player on beating the game, and stop the game.

 ## Technology Used